Primary contact33 Victoria St. N.

 CA N0H 2L0

-Stored on the shelves in the Archives are photographs, letters, postcards, family histories, land records, maps, newspapers, local histories, scrapbooks, business records, municipal records, organizational records, videotapes and almost every other kind of record imaginable that tells the story of Bruce County – both past and present.
-The Archives have been the collective memory of the County since 1955.
+Stored on the shelves in the Archives are photographs, letters, postcards, family histories, land records, maps, newspapers, local histories, scrapbooks, business records, organizational records, videotapes and more, that tell the story of Bruce County.
+The Bruce County Museum and Bruce County Archives have been the collective memory of the County since 1955.

 We also hold the library of the Bruce County Genealogical Society so the Reading Room contains wonderful resources for Genealogists.
 We also receive reference materials from the Bruce & Grey Branch of the Ontario Genealogical Society.